Nigeria travel advice

 Public transportation

-You should not use public transportation due to the risk of petty theft and armed attacks.
+Avoid using public transportation due to overcrowding, poor vehicle maintenance and the risk of theft and armed attacks.

 There have been several incidents of armed robbery at the Murtala Muhammed International Airport in Lagos.
 Some of these cases have resulted in death.